 Texas – Republican Senate Majority Whip John Cornyn will be the favorite to be re-elected.
 In late April, Air Force veteran MJ Hegar (D), who lost a close 51%-48% House race in TX-31, announced she will run.

 Wyoming – Sen. Michael Enzi (R-WY) has announced his retirement at the end of this term.
-Rep. Liz Cheney (R) would be favored to take the seat if she gives up her leadership position in the House.
-Former Rep. Cynthia Lummis is also considering running.
+Former Rep. Cynthia Lummis is running.
+Rep. Liz Cheney (R) may give up her leadership position in the House to run as well, but is leaving everyone in suspense.

 33 Senators Up for Election in 2020